-[Play fantasy football on the go: Real-time scoring and more on iPhone, iPad and Android]
+[Play fantasy football on the go: Live/mock drafts, real-time scoring and more on iPhone, iPad and Android]

 While Crabtree is in recovery mode, the Niners clearly lack ideal starting options opposite Boldin.
 AJ Jenkins wasn't the answer, so he was shipped to Kansas City — the Niners basically treat the Chiefs as the NFL's version of the discard pile.
 Marlon Moore has been running with the starters throughout the preseason.
 Here's a quick scouting report on Moore from rookie DB Eric Reid...

 "Speed guy.
 He is a deep threat for this team.
 Yesterday he caught a nice ball on the sideline.
 He’s reliable.
 We can send him down the field and throw him the ball.
 But for me, I’ve got to get him covered so I’ve got to make sure I take good angles and I have to get to him."